Menu Close

 Twin #2

-ARE FREAKING BAD FOR YOU AND ARE LIKELY TO INCREASE YOUR CHANCES OF DYING
+ARE BAD FOR YOU AND LIKELY TO INCREASE YOUR CHANCES OF DYING

 THANK YOU HARVARD!

-If you are going to eat food from any animal, to optimize your health and protect yourself from disease:
+If you are going to eat food from any animal, to protect your health: